react-navigation/react-navigation.github.io/docs/native-stack-navigator.md

 sidebar_label: createNativeStackNavigator
 ---

+> Note: This navigator is in its early development stages and may have bugs.
+So be careful when using it in production.
+If you're facing any issues, open a bug report in the [`react-native-screens`](https://github.com/kmagiera/react-native-screens) repo.

 Provides a way for your app to transition between screens where each new screen is placed on top of a stack.

 By default the stack navigator is configured to have the familiar iOS and Android look & feel: new screens slide in from the right on iOS, fade in from the bottom on Android.
 On iOS the stack navigator can also be configured to a modal style where screens slide in from the bottom.